wfaguy/functions/readme.md

 ## getNumberSuffix

-Gets the number at the end
+Gets the number at the end of a string

 Example
 * text : volume013